88th Battalion (Victoria Fusiliers), CEF

 The 88th (Victoria Fusiliers) Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.
 Based in Victoria, British Columbia, the unit began recruiting in the autumn of 1915 in that city.
-After sailing to England in June 1916, the battalion was absorbed into the 30th Reserve Battalion on July 18, 1916.
-The 88th Battalion, CEF had one Officer Commanding: Lieut-Col. H. J. R. Cullin.
+After sailing to England in June 1916, the battalion was absorbed into the 30th Reserve Battalion on 18 July 1916.
+The 88th Battalion had one officer commanding: Lieutenant-Colonel H.J.
+Rous Cullen.
+In 1929, the battalion was awarded the theatre of war honour "The Great War, 1916".